 Register a handler to be called when Ajax requests complete with an error.
 This is an Ajax Event.

-Load data from the server using a HTTP POST request.
+Send data to the server using a HTTP POST request.

 Register a handler to be called when the first Ajax request begins.
 This is an Ajax Event.

 Load JSON-encoded data from the server using a GET HTTP request.

 Creates an object that handles the actual transmission of Ajax data.

 Load data from the server and place the returned HTML into the matched elements.